kprokrym/MPMB-Import-Scripts/README.md

 # MPMB-Import-Scripts
-Import scripts for morepurplemorebetter's sheet
+Import scripts for morepurplemorebetter's (MPMB) sheet

+Their GitHub can be found at https://github.com/morepurplemorebetter/MPMBs-Character-Record-Sheet